jaswindersingh2/RNAsnap2/README.md

 If using RNAsnap2 (SingleSeq) only then Step-3 to Step-6 can be skipped as these steps are only required for profile feature generation.

+If Infernal tool is not installed in the system, please use follwing 2 command to download and extract it.
+In case of any problem and issue regarding Infernal download, please refer to [Infernal webpage](http://eddylab.org/infernal/) as following commands only tested on Ubuntu 18.04, 64 bit system.
 3. `wget 'eddylab.org/infernal/infernal-1.1.3-linux-intel-gcc.tar.gz'`
 4. `tar -xvzf infernal-*.tar.gz && rm infernal-*.tar.gz`

+If BLASTN tool is not installed in the system, please use follwing 2 command to download and extract it.
+In case of any problem and issue regarding BLASTN download, please refer to [BLASTN webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) as following commands only tested on Ubuntu 18.04, 64 bit system.
 5. `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.10.0+-x64-linux.tar.gz'`
 6. `tar -xvzf ncbi-blast-2.10.0+-x64-linux.tar.gz && rm ncbi-blast-2.10.0+-x64-linux.tar.gz`

+The following 2 commands for cloning LinearPartition respository from GITHUB and then making files.
+In case of any problem and issue, please refer to the [LinearPartition](https://github.com/LinearFold/LinearPartition) repository.
 7. `git clone 'https://github.com/LinearFold/LinearPartition.git'`
 8. `cd LinearPartition/ && make && cd ../`